arlabet/text_creator/README.md

-# text_creator
+# Text_Creator
-Create text from sentences input
+Create text from sentences input.
+This program takes some sentences or words input and it adds period, question mark, uppercase at the beginning,...
+So the final text looks like a real text with all the sentences inputed.